LaughingManCommits/gatekeeper/README.md

 #### Basic CSRF protection

-* A get request to "/home" screen will receive new csrf token, if no csrf token is available.
+* A get request to "/home" screen will receive a new csrf token when no csrf token is present.
-* All successful authentication request will receive new csrf token.
+* All successful authentication request will receive a new csrf token.
-* All POST requests require the CSRF token present
+* All POST requests require the CSRF token to be present